LG G5 OLED TV Review

 The TV does an excellent job with total reflected light.
 Reflections are mostly contained and aren't spread out across the screen, but direct reflections do cause some minor light banding.
 Still, combined with the TV's amazing brightness capabilities, you barely see reflections on this TV except during darker scenes.

 The photos below show how the TV handles reflections compared to some other similar models.
 They are lined up from left to right in this order: LG G4 OLED, LG G5 OLED, Samsung S95F OLED, and Samsung S90F OLED.
-Please note that the placement of the TVs in the room, the position of the camera, and the size of the screens play a factor in how apparent these reflections are.
+Please note that the placement of the TVs in the room, the camera's position, and the size of the screens affect how noticeable these reflections are.
 For example, the G5 has more sunlight hitting the screen due to its position in the room, and it leans back 3 degrees due to its stand.
 Furthermore, because the G5 is larger, the reflections on the screen are more noticeable.

 Ambient Color Saturation